saskiabt/mmb/README.md

 Backend authentication using JSON Web Tokens and Bcrypt.
 Frontend authentication and global state management using redux and redux-toolkit.

 Dashboard that shows current user's posts and displays form to enter new post.

+Font credits:
+Credit for Victorianna to Sébastien Hayez and Jérémy Landes of Velvetyne Type Foundry.